oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 ## Usage with Digital Credentials {#digital-credentials}

-Digital credentials (stored in wallets) can be used to authenticate a user.
-This example flow shows how they can be incorporated into this spec using DC API/{{OpenID4VP}}.
+Digital credentials (stored in wallets) may be used by authorization servers to authenticate a user or approve a transaction.
+This example flow shows how wallet credential presentation can be incorporated into this spec using DC API/{{OpenID4VP}}.

 ~~~ ascii-art
 User            First Party Client        AS               Wallet/DC API        Verifier